Mariners quickly fall back into error-filled, pitching-challenged poor baseball in losing to Texas 11-4

 That torrid start seems more like an impossible achievement than a distant memory given the uninspired, careless and non-competitive baseball this team has played for stretches since then.

-The latest defeat in this prolonged stretch of losing – an 11-4 drubbing Tuesday by the Rangers – was Seattle’s 10th loss in its last 12 games.
+The latest defeat in this prolonged stretch of losing – an 11-4 drubbing Tuesday by the Rangers – was Seattle’s 10th loss in its past 12 games.
 After beating Texas in back-to-back games April 25-26 at T-Mobile Park to improve to 18-11, the Mariners have won back-to-back games just once since then while posting a 6-22 record.

-And to somehow make yet another loss worse, young shortstop J.P.
+And to somehow make yet another defeat worse, young shortstop J.P.
 Crawford, who was performing well since being called up from Class AAA Tacoma, had to leave the game in the eighth inning after severely rolling his left ankle in a rundown between third base and home.

 Crawford, who had two hits and a walk in the defeat, had to be helped off the field by athletic trainer Matt Toth and manager Scott Servais.
 He was in noticeable pain.
 A trip to the injured list seems likely.
 That Crawford was reacting to a baserunning miscue by Shed Long, who overran second base, was even more galling.

 “That was a gut punch to everybody,” Servais said.
 “J.P. was playing great and not just tonight, but tonight might have been his best game since he was brought up.
 It’s very disappointing.
-He’s getting x-rays right now and we’ll know more in the morning.
-Hopefully it’s just an ankle sprain and he’ll be back soon.”
+He’s getting X-rays right now and we’ll know more in the morning.
+Hopefully, it’s just an ankle sprain and he’ll be back soon.”

-Crawford had a .279 with a .770 on-base plus slugging percentage with six doubles, a homer and five RBIs in 17 games.
-He’d also stabilize the infield defense.”
+Crawford had a .279 average with a .770 on-base plus slugging percentage with six doubles, a homer and five RBI in 17 games.
+He’d also helped stabilize the infield defense bringing some consistency to the position.
+The job was his to take and he was starting to own it.

 “Can’t say enough about the way he’s been playing,” Servais said.
 “You can just see the confidence starting to come out of him.
 He made a couple really nice plays at shortstop tonight.
 He swung the bat great.
-It’s unfortunate. (expletive) happens.
+It’s unfortunate, (expletive) happens.
 There’s no other way to explain it.
 He’s certainly going to be out for a little while.
 We’ll have to make an adjustment there.”

 For the second consecutive start, Mariners left-hander Marco Gonzales lost in his matchup against the Texas combo of opener Jesse Chavez and non-starting starter Adrian Sampson.

 But unlike a 2-1 nail-biter down in Texas where Gonzales allowed two runs (one earned) and the Mariners provided no offense, this time Gonzales got rocked for eight runs in four-plus innings.
 And the Mariners offense?
 Well, it was slightly more productive.
 But when you give up seven runs in the fifth inning and find yourself down 11-0, the outcome is pretty well decided.
-The only drama becomes how bad will you get beaten and when back-up catcher Tom Murphy would pitch?
+The only drama becomes how bad will you get beaten and when backup catcher Tom Murphy would pitch?

 However, the Mariners bullpen was rested enough that they didn’t need Murphy to make his third appearance in relief this season to soak up some innings.